ansys/pydpf-core/docs/source/user_guide/operators.rst

 An operator is the only object that is used to create and transform data.
 It is the fundamental method by which DPF loads, operates on, and outputs data.
-Each operator contains the ``input`` and ``output`` attribute, which allows you to make various input and output connections.
+Each operator contains the ``input`` and ``output`` attributed, which allow you to make various input and output connections.

 When the operator is evaluated, it processes the input information to compute its output with respect to its description: